 Crown Heights offers quick access to Poughkeepsie's major employers

 Crown Heights is much more than a small hamlet south of Poughkeepsie – it’s home to many of that city’s largest employers.
-“For a lot of IBMers who worked in the Poughkeepsie plant, that was their starting home,” says Patricia Cannizzaro, an associate broker with Century 21 Alliance Realty Group.
-Patricia and her husband Frank, also an associate broker with Century 21, have sold more than 20 homes in Poughkeepsie.
+“For a lot of IBMers who worked in the Poughkeepsie plant, that was their starting home,” says Patricia Cannizzaro, an associate broker with Century 21 Alliance Realty Group who has sold several homes in Poughkeepsie.
 This community of more than 2,800 people is separated from the Hudson River by Poughkeepsie’s major IBM plant and waste management facilities, as well as Tilcon’s Trap Rock quarry.
-U.S. Route 9 connects Crown Heights’ residents to nearby jobs, a highway-side retail scene and the opportunities of the big city.
-Opportunities beyond Poughkeepsie are also easily accessible.
-“The Wappinger Falls train, called New Hamburg, is just below that, and north of that is the Poughkeepsie train station,” Frank says.
-“It’s in the middle of two train stations – they can go either way.”
+U.S. Route 9 connects Crown Heights’ residents to nearby jobs, a highway-side retail scene and the opportunities of the city.

 Ranch-style homes and townhouses mix along Crown Heights' streets

-Though the neighborhood’s hidden-away location on Poughkeepsie’s outskirts may cause it to be overlooked, it also offers a quiet suburban atmosphere.
-“When you think about Poughkeepsie, the town is very big.
-Some of the southern part falls into the city of Poughkeepsie, so the most people have said is ‘I want to be in the town,’” Patricia says.
+Though Poughkeepsie’s southern outskirts may often be overlooked by homebuyers, they offer residents a quiet suburban atmosphere.
 “Those are neighborhoods where people start up their lives.”
+Cannizzaro says.
 Streets in Crown Heights branch off from U.S. Route 9 and are densely packed with houses.
 While these residential areas don’t have sidewalks, front yards often bloom with trees, hedges and gardens.
 Townhouses in the Casperkill Ridge complex sell for $320,000 to $370,000, while ranch-style homes go for $260,000 to $500,000.
-“They’re mostly single families with three bedrooms and one- or one-and-a-half bathrooms,” Patricia says.
+“They’re mostly single families with three bedrooms and one- or one-and-a-half bathrooms,” Cannizzaro says.
 “They’re trending exactly with the rest of the neighborhoods, which is stable.
 Prices are not rising anymore.”
 Thickets of trees provide sound barriers for homes along the highway.
 Crown Heights also has a CAP Index Crime Score of 2 out of 10, lower than the national average of 4.

 Route 9 offers diverse dining options and big-box retail